West Orange, New Jersey: Roads and highways

 As of May 2010, the township had a total of 114.54 mi of roadways, of which 89.63 mi were maintained by the municipality, 19.45 mi by Essex County and 5.46 mi by the New Jersey Department of Transportation.

 Interstate 280 is the main limited access road that passes through from east to west.
 Route 10 passes through in the western area and has its eastern terminus at CR 577 (which runs north–south through the township).
 CR 508 traverses the municipality from east to west.

 Public transportation

 NJ Transit offers bus service in the township to Newark on the 21, 29, 71, 73 and 79 routes, with local service on the 97 route.
+NJT also offers service to Port Authority Bus Terminal in New York City with the 101 route.
 In September 2012, as part of budget cuts, NJ Transit suspended service to Newark on the 75 line.

-DeCamp Bus Lines offers scheduled service between the township and the Port Authority Bus Terminal in Midtown Manhattan on the 66 route.
 Coach USA / Community Coach serves the Port Authority Bus Terminal on route 77.
 OurBus operates a commuter route to New York City serving Livingston and West Orange.

 The township offers a jitney service that operates on weekdays, offering service to the Brick Church, Orange and South Orange train stations.